Jammy Fruit Hand Pies

 Scatter on top:

-1 cup (2 sticks) unsalted butter, cold, cut into 16 pieces
+Butter, cold, cut into 16 pieces

 Pulse until mixture is crumbly, with some butter pieces the size of peas, about 12 pulses.

-2 large egg yolks (save the whites)
+Egg yolks (save the whites)

 Pour over flour mixture and pulse until mixture just comes together, about 8 pulses.
 Turn out onto counter in a mound and smear dough with heel of hand once or twice to flatten any large lumps of butter, then form dough into square block.
 Wrap in plastic wrap and chill at least 2 hours.